Shin-kyoto/e2e_utils_beta/src/vlm_planner/README.md

 ## Overview

-The VLM Planner generates complete trajectories from scratch using VLM inference based on camera images and vehicle state.
+The VLM Planner generates trajectory using VLM inference based on camera images and vehicle state.
 Unlike trajectory selectors that choose from candidates, this planner creates entirely new trajectory paths.

-## Features

-- Complete trajectory generation from camera input
-- Vehicle state awareness (velocity, acceleration)
-- 5-second lookahead trajectory planning
-- Smooth trajectory point generation with proper timing
-- Race track sector detection and navigation
-- Real-time trajectory publishing

 ## Setup